 A celebration of New York and all things local.

 Loring Place by Chef Dan Kluger is located at 21 W. 8th Street in the heart of New York's Greenwich Village.
-The restaurant is the culmination of a lifelong dream for the chef who has cooked in some of New York’s most beloved restaurants, for the city’s top restaurateurs, and is best known for leading the teams at ABC Kitchen and ABC Cocina as Executive Chef (named Best New Restaurant 2011 by the James Beard Foundation).
+The restaurant is the culmination of a lifelong dream for the chef who has cooked in some of New York’s most beloved restaurants for the city’s top restaurateurs.
+He is best known for leading the teams at ABC Kitchen and ABC Cocina as Executive Chef (named Best New Restaurant 2011 by the James Beard Foundation).
 At Loring Place, chef Kluger’s skill for creating delicious market-driven dishes, with unexpected but incredibly pleasing flavor combinations, is on full display.
 The menu, comprised of small and large shareable plates, spotlights farms and farmers whom Kluger has gotten to know intimately over 20+ years of frequenting the Union Square Greenmarket.

-Since opening in December 2016, the Loring Place team has been proud to be a part of the Greenwich Village neighborhood and Kluger looks forward to expanding with a second restaurant in Long Island City in 2020.
+Since opening in December 2016, the Loring Place team has been proud to be a part of the Greenwich Village neighborhood, and Kluger looks forward to expanding with a second restaurant in Long Island City in 2020.